XxDaniel-AlzatexX/Serviodr-DNS/README.md

 # Serviodr-DNS
-Proyecto realizado en el 2022.
-Consiste en un servidor dns realizado en Java.
-Recibe solicitudes por medio de IPv4 y hace buen uso del RFC 1035
+Project carried out in 2022.
+It consists of a dns server made in Java.
+Receives requests through IPv4 and makes good use of RFC 1035.
+Project already finished.